hgryoo/cubrid-manual/en/admin/control.rst

     13-11-13 17:17:56.027 ( 7848) SUCCESS
     13-11-13 17:17:57.136 ( 3820) SUCCESS

-And, in Windows, a process run through the service process cannot print out an error message; therefore, for error messages related to the service start, you should definitely check them in the **cubrid_utility.log** file.
+And, in Windows, a process run through the service process cannot print out an error message; therefore, for error messages related to the service start, you should definitely check them in the cubrid_utility.log file.

-.. _control-cubrid-server:

 Database Server
 ===============